bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet-and-wrangling-bitcoin-data.md

 Like if my wallet has some native SegWit and some P2SH that I've acquired through matching change outputs, and in the future I'm gonna pay a P2SH or anything really, group those UTXOs together, and it breaks this heuristic of being able to look at the next hop.
 It started as what seemed like a simple idea, and then got deep into the weeds of the wallet and coin selection, and I learned a ton about it and I had a lot of fun and we were able to also quantify the improvement.

-So in parallel, H.I.(?) had been working on a wallet simulation script, a framework, whatever you want to call it, and we started using that to be like, all right, let's make a change to coin selection.
+So in parallel, Achow had been working on a wallet simulation script, a framework, whatever you want to call it, and we started using that to be like, all right, let's make a change to coin selection.
 Let's see how often this new logic would get triggered or not triggered.
 Let's measure the waste metric.
 Let's measure all these other things and ensure that we're not increasing the fees that a user would pay over time, et cetera.